mattgolub/fixed-point-finder/README.md

 >>> python run_FlipFlop.py
 ```

-The task is the "flip-flop" task previously described in @SussilloBarak2013.
+The task is the "flip-flop" task previously described in Sussillo and Barak (2013).
 Briefly, the task is to implement a 3-bit binary memory, in which each of 3 input channels delivers signed transient pulses (-1 or +1) to a corresponding bit of the memory, and an input pulse flips the state of that memory bit (also -1 or +1) whenever a pulse's sign is opposite of the current state of the bit.
 The example trains a 16-unit LSTM RNN to solve this task (Fig. 1).
 Once the RNN is trained, the example uses ``FixedPointFinder`` to identify and characterize the trained RNN's fixed points.
 Finally, the example produces a visualization of these results (Fig. 2).
 In addition to demonstrating a working use of ``FixedPointFinder``, this example provides a testbed for experimenting with different RNN architectures (e.g., numbers of recurrent units, LSTMs vs. GRUs vs. vanilla RNNs) and characterizing how these lower-level model design choices manifest in the higher-level dynamical implementation used to solve a task.

 ---
 ![Figure 1](paper/task_example.png)